"The electricity in my room," Mary arranged her knife and fork neatly on her empty plate and sat back, "has started… making a noise."

 "I should hope it is," said Violet.
 "And you've convinced me to stay with gas.
 So much more civilised."

 Edith stood at the window and watched the three men walk down the drive.
 Suddenly she rushed to the door and outside, and down the steps.
 "Wait for me!
 I want to come with you!"
-But all she could see was a few leaves swirling in a circle and a distant whooshing sound.
+But all that was left was a few leaves swirling in a circle and a distant whooshing sound.

 "Just as well we don't have time travel," John said, sipping his mug of tea back at 221B.
 "Imagine how complicated it would get."